-The structures of MoEW register requests for access to information pursuant to article 25, paragraph 3 of the APIA and maintain internet registers of the number of applications received, decisions to provide information and denials.
+The structures of MoEW register requests for access to information pursuant to article 25, paragraph 3 of the APIA, incl. requests for access to environmental information pursuant to article 17 of the EPA, and maintain internet registers of the number of applications received, decisions to provide information and denials.